-Before we get started on the recipe, here is a list of baking tips I learned from Mary over the course of our afternoon together.
+Before we get started on the recipe, here is a list of baking tips I learned from Mary our afternoon together.

 - Do not overbeat the fat, sugar, and eggs.
 A soupy batter leads to pancake-like cookies.
 When Mary makes these cookies at home, she dumps all the ingredients at once into her favorite mixing bowl and mixes them by hand.
 I always use my beloved Kitchen Aid.

 - Mary uses self-rising flour when developing recipes.
 Cup for cup it has the correct proportion of flour to baking powder and salt, making it easy to increase or decrease flour as she makes up new recipes.